Why Are Airstream Campers So Expensive? (Must-Read!)

 - Floor Plans: 8

-The longest offering of all Airstream trailers, the Airstream Classic is also the most luxurious of all models.
-The Airstream Classic makes it hardly feel like you're in an RV.
-They offer 30' and 33' models.
+The longest length offered of all their models, the Airstream Classic is also the most luxurious of the lot.
+The Airstream Classic makes it hardly feel like you're in an RV, and they offer 30 and 33-foot models.

-This model also sleeps less than most of the other comparable length Airstreams.
+This model also sleeps fewer than most of the other comparable length Airstreams.
 They can only sleep up to 5.
-Still, they are considered to have "top of the line everything".
-So if you are the discerning shopper, this line may be right up your alley.
+Still, they are considered to have "top of the line everything."
+It's the most expensive Airstream line they make.
+So if you are a discerning shopper, this line may be right up your alley, and the Airstream RV cost is something at which you might not bat an eye.

 - Sleeps: 5